 Turn it up to high for about 15 minutes and close the lid.
 This method will burn off any of the large deposits of meat or grease.
 Once the interior chamber has reached maximum temperature, brush the cooking grates with your wire brush or foil.
 We like to give the grates an extra scrubbing treatment since they are usually the dirtiest.

 Once it has cooled down for a few hours, make sure that the gas supply is turned off.
 You should also remove the propane tank hose.
-Scrub the tops of the cooking grates once more with foil or a scrubber.
+If you don't know how to do this be sure to check out our step-by-step guide.
+The next thing to do is scrub the tops of the cooking grates once more with foil or a scrubber.
 Once you remove the metal grates, you’ll see the underside is dirty as well.
 Clean the bottom of the grates with your wire brush and place them aside when you’re done.

 I just try to get the grill hotter than blazes.